indigo-dc/CloudProviderRanker/chapter2.md

-# Building a Docker container
+# Building and run a Docker container
-To build a docker image which can spawn a container running the server, you have to build CloudProviderRanker before, by issuing the command
+To build a docker image which can spawn a container running the server, you have to build CloudProviderRanker before, by issuing the command:

 	mvn compile